TheFibonacciEffect/conjugate-gradient/README.md

 ## Preconditioner

-- implement CG with a Jacobi-preconditoner and the mixed precision CG, described above
+- implement CG with a Jacobi-preconditioner and the mixed precision CG, described above
 - in first case: determine the improvement for convergence

 ## Multigrid

 - implement the two grid correction scheme TG in [4] with Jacobi or Gauss-Seidel as smoother/relaxation method
 - compare the convergence and time to solution of TG with CG
-- use TG as preconditoner for CG
+- use TG as preconditioner for CG

 [1] Jonathan Richard Shewchuk, "An Introduction to the Conjugate Gradient Method Without the Agonizing Pain" [http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf](http://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf)